 Volcanic ash collected in Randle, Washington, located about 40 km NNE of Mount St. Helens.
 The north edge of the eruption cloud of May 18, 1980, passed over Randle and deposited between 1 and 2 cm of ash on the community.
 At the same distance along the axis of the eruption cloud, however, about 7 cm of ash and larger-sized tepra fell to the ground.
 Credit: D. E. Wieprecht / U.S. Geological Survey.

 Close view of a single ash particle from the eruption of Mount St. Helens; image is from a scanning electron microscope (SEM).
 The tiny voids or "holes" are called vesicles and were created by expanding gas bubbles during the eruption of magma.
 Credit: A. M. Sarna-Wojcicki / U.S. Geological Survey.

 Volcanic ash is fine particles of pulverized rock blown from an explosion vent.
-Volcanic ash consists of rock, mineral, and volcanic glass fragments smaller than 2 millimeters (0.1 inch) in diameter, which is slightly larger than the size of a pinhead.
+Volcanic ash consists of rock, mineral, and volcanic glass fragments smaller than 2 mm (0.1 in) in diameter, which is slightly larger than the size of a pinhead.
 Volcanic ash is not the same as the soft fluffy ash that results from burning wood, leaves, or paper.
-It is hard, does not dissolve in water, and can be extremely fine – ash particles less than 0.025 millimeters (1/1,000th of an inch) in diameter are common.
+It is hard, does not dissolve in water, and can be extremely fine – ash particles less than 0.025 mm (1/1,000th of an in) in diameter are common.

 Ash is extremely abrasive, similar to finely crushed window glass, mildly corrosive, and electrically conductive, especially when wet.